sandoche/NaivecoinStake-Proof-of-Stake-Website/README.md

 - [x] Improve the design
 - [x] Add respository links to the navbar
 - [x] Remove the about page

-- [ ] Add github icons to the links in navbar
+- [x] Add github icons to the links in navbar

 - [ ] Update the part about proof of work
 - [ ] Talk about what should still be done
 - [ ] Update 'isValidBlockStructure' in naivecoin and tutorial chap 1 (and other code)
 - [ ] Check consistency and links

 - [ ] Set up domain name (naivecoinstake.learn.uno)
+- [ ] Add Analytics
+- [ ] Add Learn.uno contact widget

 - [ ] Delete useless branches of naivecoin and rename repository
 - [ ] Update naivecoin's Readme
-- [ ] Update copyright notice
+- [ ] Update copyright notice (of the 3 repos)
 - [ ] Update naivecoin ui endpoints, readme, test it and update the repository name and license
-- [ ] Add Analytics
+- [ ] Add to google webmaster tools

 - [ ] Communicate about this website in Reddit, Bitcointalk, Hackernews
-- [ ] Add to google webmaster tools
-- [ ] Add Learn.uno contact widget
 - [ ] Put code open source
 - [ ] Add Tags & descriptions to repositories